mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

 ### Rounding and truncating

-If a value has more fractional digits than are allowed by the constructor options, then the formatted value will be _rounded_ to the specified number of fractional digits.
+If a value has more fractional digits than allowed by the constructor options, the formatted value will be _rounded_ to the specified number of fractional digits.
 The _way_ in which the value is rounded depends on the [`roundingMode`](#roundingmode) property.

 #### Default rounding (halfExpand)